We'll be happy to go down a list and we'll tally all the courageous things Barack Obama is doing.

 Again, appearing before a bunch of kids.

-And I don't know this Zuckerberg guy, the Zuckerberg guy that uh founded and invented created Facebook or whatever, but you know, he's out there, and Obama's talking about how taxes need to go up on people and make a couple hundred thousand dollars a year.
+But he's out there and Obama's talking about how taxes need to go up on people and make a couple hundred thousand dollars a year.

-And Zuckerberg, what is he, multi-billionaire?
+And Zuckerberg, what is he?

 I'm cool with that.

-Not even knowing who it's really going to hurt and what kind of economic activity it's actually going to uh stifle.
+Not even knowing who it's really going to hurt and what kind of economic activity it's actually going to stifle.

 But that's what Obama does.

-Um I can't use the actual name.
+I can't use the actual name.

-So before we get to all that, I want to clear up something that came up on the program yesterday, has a lot of people panicked, and that is the location services uh bit about the iPhone.
+Before we get to all that, I want to clear up something that came up on the program yesterday.

-Uh apparently the research that produced yesterday's story is now not complete and is in fact erroneous, and that in fact there's nothing new about the iPhone calculating where it is.
+Apparently, the research that produced yesterday's story is now not complete and is, in fact, erroneous.

-Uh it used to be in the software, but the current iPhone software, iPads too, by the way, if they're 3G capable, do the same thing.
+The current iPhone software, iPads too, by the way, if they're 3G capable, do the same thing.

 They keep a log of wherever they are.